 Handy, isn't it?
 Well without further ado, you can grab the spreadsheet from the following URL:

 Note that Google Spreadsheets have a hard-coded limit of 50 lookups per sheet, so to go beyond that you would need to copy and paste formula results into static values.
 You can do this by selecting, right-clicking and choosing paste >> values.
 If you regularly go beyond 50 lookups, then to be blunt, you need a more industrial-strength solution than Google Docs!
+More than 50 lookups now supported!

 For those curious about how the spreadsheet was created, the gory detail is below.